z3c0/blog/tech/scraping_websites_with_python/scraping_metallum-0.md

 ### Getting Data from the Current Page

-The dynamic rendering that we noticed earlier indicates that we'll need to start by checking what requests our target is making after page load.
+The dynamic rendering that we noticed earlier means that we'll need to start by checking what requests the page is making after page load.
 You can do this by opening your browser's developer tools (press F12) and navigating to the Network page.

 Once there, set your throttling speed to DSL and refresh the page.